technoplato/BreedUp/README.md

 **For example**

   Actually, I'm going to go ahead and just do the add part first to keep things relatively simple at first.

   Now, it's time to test and see how much I got wrong...

+### ERRORS
+#### ERROR 1
 ![Cannot read property 'length' of undefined"](https://i.imgur.com/17MZhaX.png" "Cannot read property 'length' of undefined")

+I know how to fix this one.
+I didn't check if the dog array property actually exists on the user object.
+Going to go fix that now.